Last Updated on

 The track circled and re-doubled on itself to make the ride down last longer, and the twists and turns tended to feel a bit unsafe.
 I perpetually felt that I would derail, and repeated the many assurances of safety from the attendants to myself.

 I really enjoyed it, though!
-Nevertheless, I’m sure there are Adidas-shaped imprints on the foot holds of my car!
+Nevertheless, I’m sure there are Adidas-shaped imprints on the foot holds of my coaster car!

-The Alpine Slide at Park City
+The Alpine Slide Park City Experience

 This made the additional ride only $8/ person ($17 if you only ride the Slide.)